lnalborczyk/phd_thesis/docs/01-chap1.md

 \epigraph{Inner speech is nothing but speech to oneself}{Sokolov, A. N. (1972)}

-\initial{A}s you read these words, you might notice the presence of an inner voice accompanying your reading.
+\initial{A}s you read these words, you might notice the presence of an inner voice.
 This phenomenon, while occurring on a daily basis, usually remains unnoticed until we pay attention to it.
 However, if I ask you to focus on that little voice while you are reading these lines, you would probably be able to provide a relatively fine-grained description of this phenomenon.
 Whose voice is it?
 Is it yours?
 Is it gendered?
-It is usually possible to examine these aspects as well as its lower-level features such as its tone, pitch, tempo, or virtually any sensory aspect of it.
-This first set of basic observations already provide us some important insights.
+It is usually possible to examine these aspects as well as lower-level features such as the tone, pitch, tempo, or virtually any sensory aspect.
+This first set of basic observations already provides us with some important insights.
 First, if we can think about our *inner speech*, then it should be something different from "thinking" itself (where thinking is used in its broadest sense to refer to any sort of mental episode).
-Rather, inner speech can be construed as *a* vehicle for conscious thought.^[We will not delve into the touchy question of the role inner speech plays in theories of consciousness (but see Carruthers, 1996; Denett, 1991; Jackendoff, 1996).
-For the present purpose, it is sufficient to note that thinking and inner speech are phenomenologically distinguishable.]
+Rather, inner speech can be construed as *a* vehicle for conscious thought.^[We will not delve into the touchy question of the role inner speech plays in theories of consciousness [but see @carruthers_language_1996;@dennett_consciousness_1991].]
 Second, the set of observations we can make about our inner voice revealed that inner speech is accompanied by sensory percepts (e.g., speech sounds, kinaesthetic feelings).
 It thus raises another set of fascinating questions about the origin and nature of inner speech percepts.
 Where do these percepts come from?
 Why do they look like the one we experience when we speak overtly?

 This first set of questions refer to the *nature* of inner speech, that is, to *what* it is.
 In the present work, we are mostly concerned with these questions.
 Another set of issues revolve around the question of the *functions* of inner speech, that is, *what it is for*.
 The influential Vygotskian theory of inner speech development suggests that inner speech evolves from *private speech* (i.e., self-addressed overt speech) during childhood.
-As such, we (as others have argued elsewhere) assume that the functions of inner speech are inherited from the functions of private speech, via a mechanism of progressive internalisation.
-The specific features of this internalisation process are worthy of investigation on their own (and we briefly discuss them later on) but we are mostly interested here in the *what is* (i.e., the nature) question.
+As such, for the present purpose, we assume that the functions of inner speech are inherited from the functions of private speech, via a mechanism of progressive internalisation.
+The specific features of this internalisation process are worthy of investigation on their own (and we briefly discuss them later on).
+However, we are mostly interested here in the *what is* (i.e., the nature) question.
 Thus, we will only sparsely address the question of the functions of inner speech.

-That being said, a lot can be learned about inner speech by looking at situations in which these functions do not work as intended.
-These *dysfunctions*  are instances of inner speech when its (functional or adaptive) functions, such as problem-solving, self-regulation or planning (we discuss these in more details later) do not work as intended.
+That being said, we think a lot can be learned about inner speech by looking at situations in which these functions deviate from their original trajectory.
+These *dysfunctions*  are instances of inner speech where its (functional or adaptive) functions, such as problem-solving, self-regulation or planning do not work as intended.
 These dysfunctionnal instances of inner speech may include auditory verbal hallucinations [AVHs; for a detailed investigation of the relation between inner speech and AVHs, see @Rapin2011], where the sense of agency (i.e., who is the author of the internal speech) is impaired, or repetitive negative thinking such as worry or rumination, where the ability to control (or to disengage from) negative thoughts is impaired.
 In the present work, we investigated (some of) the psychophysiological correlates of rumination, starting with the theoretical assumption that rumination can be considered as a form of inner speech.
 Therefore, we studied rumination as we would study inner speech, with the potential of refining our understanding of both rumination and inner speech.

-Rumination is associated with increased risks in the onset and maintenance of several psychiatric disorders such as the major depressive disorder (MDD) or the generalised anxiety disorder (GAD).
-More precisely, rumination is associated with the development of depression [e.g.,@Nolen-Hoeksema2000] and the severity of depression [e.g.,@treynor_rumination_2003] in individuals without history of depression and with the maintenance of depression [e.g.,@Nolen-Hoeksema2000].
-Given the central role of rumination in depression and the societal importance of depression, rumination has been considered a key target in modern cognitive and behavioural therapies [e.g.,@watkins_rumination-focused_2016].
-However, although rumination has mainly been studied in the framework of depression and anxiety, it has been suggested to be a key process in more than thirteen disorders [].
-Therefore, rumination can generally be understood as transdiagnostic process (i.e., a process that is not specific to a single class of symptoms).
-The term of rumination thus refers to...
+Rumination is associated with increased risks in the onset and maintenance of several psychiatric disorders such as depression or anxiety.
+More precisely, rumination has been shown to be associated with the development, severity and maintenance of depressive episodes [e.g.,@treynor_rumination_2003;@Nolen-Hoeksema2000;@Nolen-Hoeksema2008].
+Given the central role of rumination in depression and the societal importance of depression (both in terms of lifetime prevalence and associated costs), rumination has been considered a key target in modern cognitive and behavioural therapies [e.g.,@watkins_rumination-focused_2016].
+However, although rumination has mainly been studied in the framework of depression and anxiety, it has been suggested to be a key process in several other disorders [e.g.,@Baeyens2012;@ehring_repetitive_2008;@Watkins2008].
+Thus, rumination can generally be understood as transdiagnostic process (i.e., a process that is not specific to a single disorder).

 In this first chapter, we briefly review the main theoretical frameworks in which rumination has been studied.
 We then review the historical and contemporary conceptualisations of inner speech and suggest how rumination can be considered and studied as a form of inner speech.
-We then broaden the discussion by considering the analogy between inner speech and the broader phenomenon of motor imagery.
-Finally, we discuss how electromyography can be used (and has been used) to investigate covert actions, before moving to a brief introduction to the technical aspects of the present work (Chapter 2).
+We then broaden the discussion by considering the analogy between inner speech and the more general phenomenon of motor imagery.
+Finally, we discuss how electromyography can be used (and has been used) to investigate covert actions (including inner speech), before moving to a brief introduction to the technical aspects of the present work (Chapter 2).

-## Rumination as a form of repetitive negative thinking
+## Rumination: theories and measures

 ### Theoretical perspectives on rumination

 Main characteristics of rumination: repetitive, negative, intrusive...

+We do not aim to provide an exhaustive review of the existing theoretical perspectives on ruminativ tinking, but we refer the reader to more extensive work (e.g., reviews or books) when needed.
 For review, see @Smith2009, @Nolen-Hoeksema2008, and @Watkins2008...

 One of the most prolific model of rumination is the Response Style Theory [RST; @nolen-hoeksema_responses_1991].
-Accoring to this theory, rumination consists of repetitive thinking about the causes, consequences and symptoms of negative affects...
+Accoring to this theory, rumination consists of repetitive thinking about the causes, consequences and symptoms of negative affects... rumination is conceptualised as a mode of response to negative affects.
+Originally devleopped to account for gender differences...te tendency from female participants to ruminate more than male participants has been confirmed and quantified in a recet meta-analysis (ref)...
+This theory suggests four core mechanisms explaining the role of rumination in depression (as reviewed in Baeyens et al 2012).

+First, rumination (in comparison to distraction) has been shown to increase negative mood (ref).
+Rumination is usually associated with an negativitivy bias (i.e., a tendency toward negative interpretaiton).
+Rumination also increases negative autobiographical memories (ref).
+Second, rumiation with interfere with problem-solving abilities (ref).
+Third, rumination also intefers with motiviation (ref)...
+Finally, rumination might hinder social support (ref)...

 This theory has been later appended... stress-reactive model of rumination, in which ruination occurr after a stressful event.
 It has the advantage of explaining how rumination can appear in reaction to stressful events (even before the apparition of negative affects)...